Aritz Aduriz: Athletic Bilbao

-After two seasons in the reserves, Aduriz made his first-team debut on 14 September 2002 against FC Barcelona in a 0–2 home loss, but made only two more league appearances during the campaign, still turning out for the B-side where he made just short of 100 appearances in the Segunda División B. He went on to spend almost three seasons elsewhere (one with Burgos CF, one and a half at Real Valladolid in the Segunda División) before returning to Athletic in December 2005.
+After two seasons in the reserves, Aduriz made his first-team debut on 14 September 2002 against Barcelona in a 0–2 home loss, but made only two more league appearances during the campaign, still turning out for the B-side where he made just short of 100 appearances in the Segunda División B. He went on to spend almost three seasons elsewhere (one with Burgos, one and a half at Real Valladolid in the Segunda División) before returning to Athletic in December 2005.

 Aduriz showed continuous progress, attested by his nine La Liga goals in 34 games in 2006–07, including a hat-trick against Real Zaragoza on 19 May 2007, albeit in a 3–4 defeat.
 He was overshadowed by the younger Fernando Llorente in the following campaign, but still managed to net seven times in 33 league appearances.

 Mallorca

 On 4 August 2008, Aduriz became the first player to score at the Colchester Community Stadium, in a friendly match with Colchester United.
-He was sold to RCD Mallorca on the 23rd, signing a four-year contract.
+He was sold to Mallorca on the 23rd, signing a four-year contract.

-On 26 October 2008, Aduriz scored a brace for his new club in a 3–0 home victory over RCD Espanyol, and finished his first year as team top scorer, for a final ninth position.
+On 26 October 2008, Aduriz scored a brace for his new club in a 3–0 home victory over Espanyol, and finished his first year as team top scorer, for a final ninth position.
 He repeated the individual feat in 2009–10 – improving to 12– as the Balearic Islands side ranked fifth, with qualification for the UEFA Europa League.